Common Career Mistakes and How to Avoid Them

 How Do You Stay Competitive?

-- Begin by identifying a mentor who will offer advice, guidance, connections or suggest ways to improve.
+- Begin by identifying one who will provide advice, guidance, connections or highlight areas for improvement.

-- The Future of Education: Learn additional classes, certificates or degrees programs that relate to the profession.
+- Continuous Education: Consider taking additional classes, certificates or degrees that are pertinent to the profession.

 Negativity

-Negativity has no place in any workplace.
-It makes employees feel uncomfortable and makes communications difficult and hinders potential for growth.
-Aside from destroying relationships with supervisors and peers, which could lead to delays in professional development.
+Negativity is not a good thing in any workplace.
+It makes employees feel uneasy, making communication difficult, which can hinder potential for growth.
+In addition, it can cause problems with supervisors and colleagues, it could lead to delays in professional development.

 Overcommitting Workload

-Overcommitment in most cases leads to burnout, mistakes and internal frustration.
-While it’s important to put in the effort in a way that is beyond the capacity of one’s ability, overcommitting will lead to less productivity and less desirable results.
+Overcommitment in most cases leads to burnout, errors, and frustration within.
+Although it’s vital to be committed in a way that is beyond the capacity of one’s ability, overcommitting will lead to less productivity and expected results.

 Reduce stress by: